Winter 2024-25 weather forecast

 Winter 2001-02 was milder than average

-Therefore, the analogue index at the time of publication is strongly favouring a milder than average winter.
-All of the best matches have occurred relatively recently, with none from the cold 1960 to 1990 period.
+Therefore, the analogue index at the time of publication is favouring a milder than average winter.
+Since the first update two close to average winters have been included, but one slightly colder than average has been excluded.

 You can view the latest 30 day index tracker each day to see how it develops.